I-Al-Istannen/ILIAS-FUSE/README.md

 1. Clone this repository
 2. Run the `setup.sh` script to download, patch and install the needed dependencies.
-This script will create a new venv.
+This script will create a new venv
+3. Activate the virtual environment: `. .venv/bin/activate`
-3. You can now run the program via `python3 ilias_fuse/filesystem.py`.
+4. You can now run the program via `python3 ilias_fuse/filesystem.py`

 ## Help page